The complete guide to Microsoft PowerToys (2023)

 This can sometimes be useful if you use keyboard shortcuts.
 Or, if you want to mess with someone’s head.

 I couldn’t possibly think why you’d want to do this, but to change a key to something else, just click REMAP A KEY.
-Then you enter the key you want to change – like D – and what you want to change it to – like an asterisk.
+Then you enter the key you want to change – like D – and what you want to change it to – like an F.

 And there you go – hours of fun to be had.